World Of Controls understands the criticality of your requirement and works towards reducing the lead time as much as possible.

 Series: Mark VIe

-IS230SRTDH1A is a RTD Terminal Board developed by GE.
+IS230SRTDH1A is an RTD Terminal Board developed by GE.
 It is a part of Mark VIe control system.
 The board serves as a compact and versatile solution for integrating RTD inputs within control system setups.
 The board is designed to be compact, making it suitable for installation in various environments.
 It offers flexibility in mounting options, allowing it to be mounted on either a DIN-rail or a flat surface.
 This versatility ensures that the board can be easily integrated into different control system configurations.

 The WOC team is always available to help you with your Mark VIe requirements.
 For more information, please contact WOC.